open-horizon/open-horizon.github.io/common-requests/custom-samples.md

 ```
 {: codeblock}

-The script will automatically detect the `BYO_SAMPLES` variable and publish your custom services along with the default examples.
+The script automatically detects the `BYO_SAMPLES` variable and publishes your custom services along with the default examples.

 ### 4. Verify the deployment